G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: : A Scalable Data Generative Method

-With the adversarial perturbation $\Delta x$, the student generator can be trained without direct access to the discriminator's loss.
+With \yh{the gradient vector} $\Delta x$, the student generator can be trained without direct access to the discriminator's loss.

-\paragraph{Updating the Student Generator.} A student generator $G$ learns to map a random input $z$ to a fake record $x = G(z)$ so that $x$ is indistinguishable from a real record by $D$.
-Given an adversarial perturbation $\Delta x$, the teacher discriminators have higher loss on the perturbed fake record $\hat{x} = x + \Delta x$ compared to the original fake record $x$.
-Therefore, the student generator learns to improve its fake records by minimizing mean squared loss (MSE) between its output $G(z)$ and the perturbed fake record $\hat{x}$.
+\textbf{Updating the Student Generator.} A student generator $G$ learns to map a random input $z$ to a fake record $x = G(z)$ so that $x$ is indistinguishable from a real record by $D$.
+Given \yh{the gradient vector} $\Delta x$, the teacher discriminators have higher loss on the perturbed fake record $\hat{x} = x + \Delta x$ compared to the original fake record $x$.
+Therefore, the student generator learns to improve its fake records by minimizing the mean squared error (MSE) between its output $G(z)$ and the perturbed fake record $\hat{x}$.

-To ensure differential privacy, instead of receiving the adversarial perturbation from a single discriminator, the student generator is trained with an ensemble of teacher discriminators.
-In section~\ref{sec:grad_agg}, we present a differentially private gradient aggregator that combines adversarial perturbations from multiple teacher discriminators.
+where $k$ is the number of synthetic records generated per training iteration.
+To ensure differential privacy, instead of receiving the \yh{gradient vector} from a single discriminator, we train the student generator using a differentially private gradient aggregator that combines \yh{gradient vectors} from multiple teacher discriminators.
+Details are provided in Section \ref{sec:grad_agg}.